tshepang/blog/content/my current desktop setup.md

 could not change the modifier key with the upstream version of dwm.

 You will notice that I'm still using one major GNOME package, Nautilus, the file browser.
-It remains [my favorite].
+It remains my favorite GUI file manager.

   [my home machine]: http://tshepang.net/sony-vaio-pro-13-svp13212sgbi
   [this post]: http://tshepang.net/floss-i-use-a-lot